usnistgov/SpectrumBrowser/README.md

-<h1> The D.O.C.
-Spectrum Monitoring Project </h1>
+<h1> The Department Of Commerce Spectrum Monitoring Project </h1>

-The purpose of this project is to provide a database for registering sensor readings.
-A user of the database will be able to pick a frequency band of interest and explore the data readings etc...(words to be added).
+The purpose of this project is to provide a database and graphical tools for recording and examining spectrum measurements.
+The primary audience for this project is researchers and policy makers who have an interest in knowing how the spectrum is being utilized in various frequency bands around the United States.
+A user of this project  will be able to pick a frequency band of interest and explore the data readings etc...(words to be added).

 This is a joint effort between NIST (EMNTG) and NTIA (ITS).

 <h2> How to build and run it. </h2>

+Set the SPECTRUM_BROWSER_HOME environment variable to the location in your file system where this file is checked out (i.e. the project root).
+Under centos you can do this as follows:

+All paths in the following instructions are with relative to SPECTRUM_BROWSER_HOME.

+    export SPECTRUM_BROWSER_HOME=/path/to/project

 <h3> Dependencies </h3>